 Students may add this Concentration to their Bachelor of Mechanical Engineering Major starting as early as the end of their sophomore year.
-To qualify for a Concentration in Aerospace Engineering, Mechanical Engineering students must complete all requirements for the Bachelor of Muchanical Engineering degree.
+To qualify for a Concentration in Aerospace Engineering, Mechanical Engineering students must complete all requirements for the Bachelor of Mechanical Engineering degree.
 In addition, the student is required to complete at least 12 credits in accord with the following requirements.
-(Note that all of these courses may also be used to satisfy technical elective requirements for the BML degree) the BME degree.)
+(Note that all of these courses may also be used to satisfy technical elective requirements for the BME degree.)
+CURRICULUM CREDITS